> cat /etc/team.conf

 Retired Models, Still On The Wall

-Some models were slower, weaker, or simply no longer worth the overhead.
+Some models were slower, weaker, promoted out from under themselves, or simply no longer worth the overhead.
 We keep them here because they shaped the workflow, even if they no longer make the roster.

 // Deprecated, not forgotten.